 One thing to consider, however, is that not all comparison sites are whole of market so you may be able to get a better deal directly through an insurer that isn't listed on a comparison site.
 We share ways to ‘save money on your home insurance‘ in our article.

-When shopping around for the best home insurance policy you should consider the following:
+When shopping around for the best home insurance policy you should also consider the following:

 - Policy excess – This is the amount payable when making a claim.
 Usually, the higher the policy excess, the lower your insurance premium but as it is the amount payable if you claim, you need to ensure it is affordable.